Bird watchingaround Darwin

 Day trip from Darwin city

 Mary River National Park is a wonderful wetlands area where you can float through blue waters and lily-pads.
 It’s great place to see birds such as the Azure Kingfisher, Australasian darter, plus Black and Whistling Kites.
-Join a tour to make the most of your visit so that you can get out onto the water.
+Join a tour to make the most of your visit and get out on the water.

 Venture into Litchfield National Park and enjoy the unique surroundings and back drops of dramatic waterfalls.
 Birdwatchers can see Black Kites and other birds of prey wheeling overhead and seek out Yellow Orioles, Figbirds, Koel, Spangled Drongos, Dollarbirds and the Rainbow Bee-eater in the sheltered areas close to waterfalls.